SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery: Related Work

 \paragraph{Human mesh recovery.} The lack of 3D annotations for in-the-wild images remains a major obstacle in Human mesh recovery.
 SMPLify~\cite{smplify} mitigates this by iteratively optimizing SMPL~\cite{loper2015smpl} parameters from 2D keypoints, yielding accurate results but at high computational cost.
 HMR~\cite{kanazawa2018hmr} introduces the first end-to-end framework to predict 3D pose and shape from in-the-wild images using only 2D supervision, where adversarial learning with mocap data provides strong pose and shape priors to compensate for the missing 3D information.
-4DHuman~\cite{goel20234dhuman} constructs a large-scale dataset by fitting approximately 300 million images with ProHMR~\cite{prohmr}, generating pseudo-ground-truth (p-GT) 3D annotations alongside 2D keypoints, and further upgrades the network architecture from CNN to Vision Transformer (ViT).
+4DHuman~\cite{goel20234dhuman} constructs a large-scale dataset by fitting approximately 3 million images with ProHMR~\cite{prohmr}, generating pseudo-ground-truth (p-GT) 3D annotations alongside 2D keypoints, and further upgrades the network architecture from CNN to Vision Transformer (ViT).
 However, TokenHMR~\cite{dwivedi2024tokenhmr} identifies a mismatch between 3D and 2D keypoints, where enforcing 2D keypoint alignment can degrade 3D evaluation metrics, partly due to the use of fixed camera intrinsics and p-GT annotations in the 4DHuman~\cite{goel20234dhuman} dataset.
 To address this, TokenHMR~\cite{dwivedi2024tokenhmr} introduces the TALS loss, which down-weights the 2D keypoint loss when the L2 distance between predicted and ground-truth keypoints falls within a predefined threshold, thus preventing overfitting to noisy p-GT annotations.
 In addition, it leverages a quantized token dictionary, constructed by pre-training a Vector Quantized-VAE (VQ-VAE)~\cite{van2017vqvae} on motion capture datasets~\cite{mahmood2019amass, moyo}, to mitigate 3D pose ambiguity.
-CameraHMR~\cite{patel2024camerahmr} improves the 4DHuman~\cite{goel20234dhuman} dataset through CamSMPLify, which refines body representations using dense keypoints to overcome the 'average body' limitation.
+CameraHMR~\cite{patel2024camerahmr} improves the 4DHuman~\cite{goel20234dhuman} dataset through CamSMPLify, which refines body representations using dense keypoints to overcome the average body limitation.
 To tackle the fixed-camera constraint, it introduces HumanFOV~\cite{patel2024camerahmr}, transforming weak-perspective projection into a fully perspective projection.
-Also, by employing the CLIFF~\cite{li2022cliff} method, CameraHMR~\cite{patel2024camerahmr} enriches global full-frame features with local location information.
-While most prior efforts focus on SMPL parameter regression, its limited skeletal fidelity motivates a shift toward models with more anatomically accurate joint definitions and internal skeleton representations, namely SKEL~\cite{SKEL}.
-HSMR~\cite{xia2025hsmr} presents the first end-to-end framework for SKEL parameter regression by fitting SMPL~\cite{loper2015smpl} parameters from the 4DHuman dataset to their SKEL counterparts.
-Given the inherent inaccuracies and artifacts in these pseudo-labels, HSMR introduces Skelify~\cite{xia2025hsmr}, an iterative refinement strategy that progressively improves the training annotations during optimization.